LefChatz/LefChatz/README.md

-Hi, I’m Lefteris Chatzismalis
+Hi, my name is Lefteris Chatzismalis
-I’m currently improving my knowledge on several programming languages(mainly Python and Kotlin) through lessons and practice on personal projects
-I’m looking to collaborate on anything that would give me the opportunity to extend my coding ability especially if the project is intriguing
+I am finishing my studies at the Univercity of Mathematics in Athens.

+I have practiced programming on Java,Python and Kotlin mainly by working on projects on my own, viewing lessons and reading from several sources.

+Currently I am working mainly with Kotlin and Python and developing an app as a project I started for experience with developing applications on Android(and for personal use)

-My main interest would be to be able to participate in the creation of games as I find it very fulfilling to overcome difficulties and end up with a game that others will enjoy
+My Goal would be to be able to participate in the creation of games as I find it very fulfilling to create a game that others and I myself will enjoy, also I like the challenge and problem solving involved in the process